 Business Class passengers on one of KLM’s longhaul flights receive the following amenities:

-- An amenity kit which comes under the form a marine blue bag, created by succesful Dutch fashion designer Jan Taminiau (in 2014 he was awarded the Netherlands’ most prestigious fashion prize the Grand Seigneur).
+- An amenity kit which comes under the form a marine blue bag, created by successful Dutch fashion designer Jan Taminiau (in 2014 he was awarded the Netherlands’ most prestigious fashion prize the Grand Seigneur).
 The bag contains the essentials items for longhaul travel: eye mask, ear plugs, a comb, toothbrush, and toothpaste.
 Remarkably, KLM’s amenity kits lack skincare products.

 - A comfortable pillow.